paliFrotan/ts-mars-console/README.md

 ## Issues

-Because of time constraints one bug is noticeable in my console program it shows instructions also does not exit console program.
+For future development need to embelish each Rover to have a name and functions/sensors that allow pictures to be taken for example.

 ## Output expected for:

  5 5
  1 2 N
  LMLMLMLMM
  3 3 E
  MMRMMRMRRM

  1 3 N
  5 1 E